AlexandriaDAO/core/src/emporium/src/plan.md

 For security reasons, we will add checks so that the transfer_from function will only be usable by the Emporium canister.

 https://internetcomputer.org/docs/current/tutorials/developer-journey/level-5/5.4-NFT-tutorial

+Spent time on RND for the behavior of icrc37_transfer_from.
+The function behaves as expected in Candid UI and CLI, returning Ok(token_id) on successful transfers.
+However, during inter-canister calls, it inconsistently returns OK([None]) for success.
+Errors, such as unauthorized NFT transfers, are correctly flagged.